NazmusSayad/snippets/README.md

 # A comprehensive collection of utility functions and code snippets for various programming languages.

-utils is a robust repository that aims to provide developers with a wide range of utility functions and code snippets that can be used across different programming languages.
+This is a robust repository that aims to provide developers with a wide range of utility functions and code snippets that can be used across different programming languages.
 Whether you're a beginner or an experienced developer, this repository serves as a valuable resource for enhancing your coding workflow and accelerating your development process.

 Inside this repository, you'll find carefully curated utilities and code snippets that cover a diverse set of topics, including string manipulation, data structures, file operations, mathematical calculations, date and time handling, network operations, and much more.
 The collection spans multiple programming languages, enabling you to access helpful code snippets and functions no matter which language you're working with.